tellary/tellary.github.io/posts/2024-09-08-money-split.md

 ### Multiple workspaces

+UPDATE November 24, 2024: The multiple workspace support is implemented.

-Currently, only one workspace is available for tracking expenses and payments.
+<s>Currently, only one workspace is available for tracking expenses and payments.
 It’s not possible to manage expenses for different groups simultaneously.
 For instance, one can't track coworker meals and, at the same time, track trip expenses with friends.
 The user must delete all actions to start over.

-Support for multiple workspaces is an important feature to implement.
+Support for multiple workspaces is an important feature to implement.</s>

 ### Improve UX